This heaven on earth cake is a delightful dessert that will take you to eternal bliss.

 - You can also turn this cake into a trifle.
 Display all those beautiful layers in a large trifle glass!
 Or, assemble the layers in glasses or mason jars.
 It makes for a charming, Instagram-worthy presentation.

 - Can you freeze angel food cake with creamy custard?
 I do not recommend freezing leftovers because of all the creamy fillings.
 The consistency will be off once thawed.

 - If using almonds, be sure to toast beforehand!
 Toasting for 1-2 minutes will enhance their flavor, making the almonds even nuttier and tastier.

 - If serving this dessert solely to adults, soak the cake cubes in wine or sherry.
 It adds a bit of a kick and let’s be honest, boozy cakes are much more fun to eat.

 What Exactly is This Dessert?

-Heaven on earth cake is a cool, light, and creamy dessert with layers of angel food cake, pudding, cherry pie filling, and whipped cream.
+Heaven on earth cake is a cool, light, and creamy dessert with angel food cake, pudding, cherry pie filling, and whipped cream.